chathushka1996/iPatchTF/try_3/PatchTimeXer_README.md

 ## Overview

-PatchTimeXer is a novel hybrid deep learning model that combines the best features from **PatchTST** and **TimeXer** to achieve superior performance in long-term time series forecasting.
+PatchTimeXer is a novel hybrid deep learning model that combines the best features from **PatchTST** and **Temporal Fusion Transformers (TFT)** to achieve superior performance in long-term time series forecasting.
 This model leverages the computational efficiency of patch-based processing with advanced attention mechanisms to capture both local patterns and global dependencies in time series data.

 ## Key Features

 ### 🚀 **Best of Both Worlds**
 - **Efficient Patching** from PatchTST for reduced computational complexity
-- **Global Token Mechanism** from TimeXer for capturing global patterns
+- **Global Token Mechanism** inspired by BERT's [CLS] token for capturing global patterns
-- **Dual Embedding System** for both endogenous and exogenous features
+- **Dual Embedding System** from TFT for both endogenous and exogenous features
-- **Cross-Attention** between patches and global context
+- **Cross-Attention** based on Transformer architecture between patches and global context

 ### 🎯 **Core Innovations**

 1. **HybridPatchEmbedding**: Enhanced patch embedding that combines:
    - PatchTST's efficient stride-based patching
-   - TimeXer's global token for global pattern capture
+   - BERT-inspired global token for global pattern capture
-   - Advanced positional encoding
+   - Transformer-style positional encoding
    - Layer normalization for training stability

 2. **HybridEncoderLayer**: Sophisticated encoder with: